Escape to Paradise in Mexico!

 Calling to and from Los Barriles

-Using the phones in Mexico can be confusing, even to the locals.
-Here is a table decoding how to use the phones.
+Using the phones in Mexico used to be confusing, even to the locals.
+However, in August of 2019, the system was significantly simplified.
+Here is a document explaining how to make phone calls to/within/from Mexico.

-The most economical way we have found to call home from Mexico is with VOIP (voice over internet protocol) using a computer.
-There is wireless internet service at the condo, and you can use Skype.
-You can use the internet service but will have to bring your own laptop.
-If you have never used this service before, it is a good idea to get it working on your laptop BEFORE going to Mexico.
+An economical way to call home from Mexico is with VOIP (voice over internet protocol) using your cellphone or a computer and a service such as Facetime, Google Duo, Skype, Magic Jack, or WhatsApp.
+If you have never used one of these services before, it is a good idea to get it working on your cellphone or laptop BEFORE going to Mexico.

 Dining Out & Getting Around